ben-jnr/python-scripting/readme.md

-##Web Scraping
+## Web Scraping

-Instructions to run different scripts are provided with each script.
+Instructions to run the different scripts are provided alongside.
 Go through the corresponding **readme.md** files and run the programs.